While pregnant you may find yourself chatting to your growing bump, maybe even singing. Have you considered reading to your bump?

 'Self Care', OR 'FITTING YOUR OWN MASK FIRST' is the catch cry of the modern woman.
 We are expected to have it all, to do it all, all the while the menfolk are not under this pressure.
 This blog post offers you an insightful TEDTALK that may just blow your mind!
 It addresses the balance of 'needs' and 'wants' when dealing with our children.
 I also offer you further resources to help you explore this new way of thinking.

-If you birthed away from home, were you offered your placenta?
+If you birthed away from home, were you offered the placenta?

 Did you know you could request it?